OpenWaterFoundation/owf-learn-twitter/mkdocs-project/docs/authentication.md

 2. [Authorize all HTTP requests](#authorize-http-request) it sends to Twitter's API.

 #### Access Tokens:
-There are 4 keys needed to use OAuth for Twitter's API: Consumer Key, Consumer Secret, Access Token, and Access Token Secret.
+There are 4 keys needed for authenticating a user for Twitter's API: Consumer Key, Consumer Secret, Access Token, and Access Token Secret.

 To obtain these keys: